kmoore1616/WCU-Wind-Tunnel/README.md

   `ma = V / 220 * 1000`.

 - **VFD Frequency In**:
-  The VFD outputs 0–10 V from AO1, which maps to a percentage.
-This voltage is multiplied by 6 in software to estimate fan frequency.
+  The VFD can report on its current frequency (the fan used in the wind tunnel runs on AC power, so is throttled via frequency.
+0hz means the fan is off, and 60hz means the fan is at full power).
+This value is read from AO-0 (see VFD documentation) into the NI-923 as a voltage from 0-10v.
+1v * 6 = 6hz = 10% of the fans total power.

 - **VFD Frequency Out**:
-  The NI-9263 module sends 0–10 V to the VFD via AI0, mapping to 0–60 Hz.
-  Users can set a fixed percentage of max speed or use PID velocity control (see *TODO SOFTWARE DOCS*).
+  The VFD can be controlled by an external 0-10v source (0v = 0%, 10v = 100%).
+This is what throttles the fan.
+The NI-9263 is used as a voltage source to control the VFD, allowing the device to be controlled in software.

 - **Sting**:
   A manually operated mechanism with three load cells connected to the NI-9219, measuring lift, drag, and moment.